gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 3. **Display the image.**

    You can then use the `GatsbyImage` component to display the image on the page.
 The `getImage()` function is an optional helper to make your code easier to read.
-It takes a `File` and returns `file.childImageSharp.gatsbyImage`, which can be passed to the `GatsbyImage` component.
+It takes a `File` and returns `file.childImageSharp.gatsbyImageData`, which can be passed to the `GatsbyImage` component.

    ```jsx
    import { graphql } from "gatsby"